Ohio Healthy Programs

 You will receive an email from OCCRRA with your OHP Certificate and Congratulations letter, and you will shipped the Rings of Fun by approximately the 15th of the following month of your designation date.
 The Ohio Department of Health will ship the OHP Congratulations poster for new designees and the date sticker for renewals by the end of the following month of the designation date.
 Dates may change based on item(s) availability.

 Ohio Healthy Programs Resources

-- Listing of Designated Ohio Healthy Programs PDF / 7 Pages
+- List of Currently OHP Designated Programs PDF /

 - Ohio Healthy Programs Application User Guide PDF / 10 Pages

 - Ohio Healthy Programs Designation Requirements and Application Steps PDF / 3 Pages

 - OH-PANA Assessment Quick Start Guide 11.2021 PDF / 2 Pages